 On top of that, you will be visiting some households and schools (subjected to the security policies of the locations), alongside key projects of the area.
 There will be opportunities for you to interact with the locals as well as the children of the community.
 Most times, where possible, we do arrange for hands-on activities for our sponsors to experience and immerse themselves into the cultural livelihood of the community.

 No, there are no prerequisites.
 However, we do encourage you to consider sponsoring a child so that when you join us on the trip, you can fully experience the joy of meeting a child whom you are making a difference to.

 The in-country cost covers all meals, transport and accommodation.
-It does not include personal expenses or additional expenses on gifts for the children and community you will be meeting.
+It does not include air fare, personal expenses or additional expenses on gifts for the children and community you will be meeting.

 We understand that some sponsors may like to extend their stay or arrive earlier for personal sight-seeing and travel opportunities.
 Others may also have preferred airlines.
 Hence we extend the flexibility of allowing sponsors to book your own air-tickets to accommodate these preferences.
 We will provide details on the meet-up time and location if you are arriving earlier.
 We will also inform you about the recommended flight - that is the flight that the Trip Leader, who is a World Vision staff, will be taking.